The Himba tribe of Namibia is one of the last few semi-nomadic indigenous groups in the world.

 This is not going to be a comfortable trip mainly because of three reasons: the heat, the long drives and the absence of running water while camping.
 Keeping this in mind, you will need to pack the following things that you are really going to need:

 - Comfortable, long trousers: It goes without saying you will need comfortable clothes.
 Trousers should be long to protect you from the sun and insects.
 Also, a dark-ish colors such as brown or military green is preferable as the dirt will be harder to notice.
-Pants such as Kuhl Horizn Straight or Kuhl Weekendr are just perfect for this kind of trip.
+Pants such as Kuhl Kontour Straight pants or Kuhl Weekendr are just perfect for this kind of trip.

 - High socks: Just to give you an idea, we found several scorpions and ticks so high socks are a very good idea.